When is probate not necessary and how does a California small estate affidavit help?

 California small estate affidavit is an instrument that is used as a substitution of probate.

 Authority for Transfer by California Small estate affidavit

-When the gross fair market value of a decedent’s personal and real property assets in California, excluding property described in Probate Code 13050, does not exceed $150,000, the decedent’s successors may collect the decedent’s tangible personal property, money, debts owed the decedent, and other intangible personal property by the affidavit or declaration procedure described in Probate Code 13100 -13116 This procedure may be used to collect property, such as life insurance and retirement plan benefits, that becomes part of the decedent’s estate on the decedent’s death.
+When the gross fair market value of a decedent’s personal and real property assets in California, excluding property described in Probate Code 13050, does not exceed $166,250, the decedent’s successors may collect the decedent’s tangible personal property, money, debts owed the decedent, and other intangible personal property by the affidavit or declaration procedure described in Probate Code 13100 -13116 This procedure may be used to collect the property, such as life insurance and retirement plan benefits, that becomes part of the decedent’s estate on the decedent’s death.
 Probate Code 13005.

 The California Small estate affidavit must be executed under penalty of perjury.
 Although notarization is not required, it is a good idea to use a notary acknowledgment because often the document will be submitted to a legal department outside California.

 Important tip: You should ask the holder of the property whether the property holder has a pre-printed form for California Small estate affidavit or declaration.
-Often, banks and brokerage firms prefer (or require) use of their own form, which has already been reviewed and approved by their legal department.
+Often, banks and brokerage firms prefer (or require) the use of their own form, which has already been reviewed and approved by their legal department.
 Use of the institution’s form can speed up the collection time considerably.

 It is usually more efficient and cost-effective to prepare a California Small estate affidavit for each asset, although individual affidavits or declarations are not required.
-Doing so eliminates complication and entanglement arising from questions from property holders about the other assets and proof of the fair market value of each asset.
+Doing so eliminates complications and entanglement arising from questions from property holders about the other assets and proof of the fair market value of each asset.

 You must attach a certified copy of the decedent’s death certificate to the California Small estate affidavit.
 In the rare case when there is no death certificate, a petition to establish the fact of death must be brought, and the California Small estate affidavit must be modified to reflect this fact.